 Spectroscopy allows indirect measurement of vegetation physical and chemical properties, assessment of plant functional types and biodiversity, and quantification of biosphere-atmosphere gas and energy exchange.
 While extensive spectral libraries exist, diverse collection procedures, storage formats, and limited metadata have prevented or complicated their use in comparative studies, meta-analyses, and global-scale ecosystem models.
-We are developing the Ecosystem Spectral Information System (EcoSIS) as a framework to bring together pre-existing spectral libraries, build new datasets and enable more effective and wider use of spectral data.
+We are developing the Ecological Spectral Information System (EcoSIS) as a framework to bring together pre-existing spectral libraries, build new datasets and enable more effective and wider use of spectral data.

 - Augment and expand current datasets through community-provided spectral data and allow identification of critical gaps in current spectroscopic holdings and applications;

 - Establish spectral data collection standards and best practices in concert with the international community and NEON;

 - Establish metadata standards and best practices consistent with ISO 19115 and other standards accepted by the remote sensing, ecology, modeling and climate change communities;

 - Develop queryable spectral databases to hold collected spectral datasets, available via the web, and openly accessible to the community at-large;